 Side effects during treatment

 Radiotherapy affects people in different ways, so it's difficult to predict exactly how you will react.
-Some people have only mild side effects but for others the side effects are more severe.
+Some people only have mild side effects but for others the side effects are more severe.

 Tiredness and weakness